-UAF 120 Introduction to Pipefitter Practices 3 credits 0 lecture, 0 lab, 0 clinical, 0 other, 0 total contact hours
+UAF 120 Introduction to Pipefitter Practices 3 credits

 This course is the introduction to pipefitting for new apprentices.
 Course topics include the Heritage Program, Use and Care of Tools, Pipe, Fittings, Valves, Supports and Fasteners, Job Safety and Health and Soldering and Brazing.
 Related safety is covered in all topics.
 Limited to United Association students.